-Mr.Dherya was introduced to us as our new history teacher back in the month of April.
+Mr Dherya was introduced to us as our new history teacher back in April.
 At first glance only I developed a hatred for him.
 But I knew that after the summer holidays I have to face him again.

-I still miss our previous history teacher.
-Mrs.Priyanka ma'am.
+I still miss our previous history teacher, Mrs Priyanka ma'am.
 She left our school after she got married.
 I mean Why?
 Why do many women have to leave their jobs after they get married?
-Orthodox society is still in trending list in India.
-Even though I am still in contact with her but that sense of incompleteness is still there in a history lecture.
-Recalling what she taught us in 9th grade is easy.
+Orthodox society is still on the trending list in India.
+Even though I am still in contact with her but that sense of incompleteness is still there; these history lectures are boring without her.
+Recalling what she taught us in 9th grade is still susceptible.

 Anyway.
-I am just waiting for the clock to strike at 1.30 p.m.
+I am just waiting for the clock to strike at 1.30 pm.

-Finally, after 10 minutes of extreme torture by this villain called Mr.Dherya, my class of just 32 students get vacant in a minute.
-Apparently, everyone hates this buffalo.
+Finally, after 10 minutes of extreme torture by this villain called Mr Dherya, my class of just 32 students get vacant in a minute.
+Everyone hates this Buffalo.

 After a fun ride of 20 minutes, I reach my home.
 My heaven.
 My world.
-Mama and Papa were in their office but the caretaker of our house from the past 20 years still worked in our house.
+Mama and Papa are in their office but the caretaker of our house for the past 20 years is still working in our house.
 Aunt Mira.
 She is like a grandma to me.
-As I enter my house she comes towards me with a vibrant smile and hugs me.
-She is the best.
+As I enter my house she comes towards me with a vibrant smile and hugs me; she is the best.